EMRA Member Survey Policy

 MEMBER SURVEY POLICY

-Surveys may be submitted to the EMRA Research Committee for consideration by all current EMRA members.
-The EMRA Research Committee will review the survey for scientific merit, research methodology, and potential benefit to the membership and organization.
+Surveys shall first be submitted to the EMRA Research Committee for review.
 Feedback may be provided to survey authors by members of the EMRA Research Committee to help clarify or refine questions prior to distribution.
-Final approval of the survey lies with the EMRA Board of Directors.

 Surveys should not solicit or advocate for commercial items and must also not engage in predatory tactics, with any potential conflicts to be arbitrated by the EMRA Research Committee.